About Electronic Case Reporting

 - If the provider's EHR is capable of generating an electronic Initial Case Report (eICR) for Public Health (see the specification below), we strongly encourage this method of reporting.
 Please contact Oregon's eCR Project for information on pursing this option.

 - On October 1, 2020 OHA implemented sections 40-43 of HB 4212 which requires providers to collect and report on expanded race, ethnicity, language and disability (REALD) data for all COVID-19 encounters.
-For more information please visit the REALD provider page.
+For more information about the requirements please visit the REALD provider page.

 Tools and Standards